Harry Wheatcroft

-Harry Wheatcroft (1898–1977) was a famous English rose grower.
+Harry Wheatcroft (1898–1977) was an English rose grower.
 He did a great deal to popularise roses among British gardeners.
 He was known for his flamboyant appearance and opinions.

 Early life

 Wheatcroft was born at 23 Handel Street, Sneinton, Nottingham, the younger son of George Alfred Wheatcroft (b.
 1862/3), a journeyman stonemason and builder, and his wife, Sarah Elizabeth Wood.
 They were dedicated members of the Independent Labour Party, whose leaders visited the modest family home, and on many occasions the young Harry sat on Keir Hardie's knee.
 Wheatcroft attended schools in Nottingham and also the Ecole Camille Desmoulins at Saint-Quentin, France, where he became fluent in French.
 After working in a lace factory and a motor firm he was conscripted in 1916, despite having claimed registration as a conscientious objector.
 He was court-martialled for disobedience and sentenced to two years' imprisonment in Wormwood Scrubs.
 Diagnosed with tuberculosis, however, he was released after serving one year to convalesce at a Quaker health home.